Current Country: USA

-A 74 male with history of left knee replacement in 2006, arthritis and gout.
-He has been in and out of hospital due to frequent infection on the left knee.
+This case study introduces a 74 male with history of left knee replacement in 2006, arthritis and gout.
+He was in and out of hospital due to frequent infection on the left knee.

 This picture was taken on the 15/05/08, 3 days after removal of the infected knee prosthesis.
 Wound swab was positive of +3 Staph aureus.
 The wound was very inflamed and highly exudating.
 Nurses would change dressings 2-3 times a day as the foam/pad could not contain the exudate.